nurbilu/chat_game_proj/General_fixs_&_errors.md

    - add search bar to the tables -
    - add pagination to the tables - done.

+4. implement chracter create completely + fix Gemini integration ()

-4. add/fix/adjust/modify when reload from browser display the current component instead to homepage()
+5. add/fix/adjust/modify when reload from browser display the current component instead to homepage()

-5. make django framework more efficient - too many debug messages and many calls to each endpoints ()
+6. make django framework more efficient - too many debug messages and many calls to each endpoints ()

-6.
+7.